timofeiryko/smtb/README.md

 ### Environment

-We use conda to manage environment.
-To reptoduce it, use `env.yml` file.
+We use conda to manage environments.
+To reproduce it, use `env.yml` file.

 # Data